onur-ulusoy/DustBusterAI/README.md

 - Market competition from other cleaning robots and devices

 ## Project Status
-As of March 25, 2023, the DustBusterAI project is in the design and planning phase.
-The team is currently working on developing the robot's decision making algorithms and testing using ROS2 framework, in Gazebo and RViz platforms.
-The project is on track to meet its Q1 2023 deadline for completing the prototype.
+As of June 14, 2023, the initial prototype designs of DustBusterAI are completed and we are currently in the physical prototyping stage.
+The software team is still in the process of developing and refining the decision-making algorithms, conducting tests using the ROS2 framework in conjunction with Gazebo and RViz platforms.
+The project is progressing according to the set milestones and timelines.

-## Pre Simulations
+## Algorithm Simulations
 Since most of the algorithms are handled by development team, before creating ROS environment or investing resources into building a physical prototype of a robot, it's crucial to validate the underlying algorithms that will govern its behavior.
 This involves simulating the robot's movements and interactions with the environment to verify that the algorithms are functioning as intended.
 Unity, a popular game engine and simulation platform, provides a powerful toolset for creating these simulations.
 By building a virtual prototype in Unity, developers can test and refine the algorithms that will ultimately drive the physical robot's behavior, without the risks and expenses associated with building and testing a physical prototype.
 This can help to identify and resolve potential issues early on in the development process, ensuring that the final product is as efficient and effective as possible.
 Once the algorithms have been thoroughly tested and optimized in the Unity simulation, developers can confidently move forward with building the physical robot.

-Algorithms first tested in Unity Engine and this is the main repository, not contain much another code, that's why the project is seen as C#.

-Current unity simulation status can be checked from [Simulation Stages](https://github.com/onurulusoy4/DustBusterAI/tree/master/Pre-Simulations/DustBusterAI%20Unity%20Simulation)
+Current unity simulation status can be checked from [Simulation Stages](/Algorithm%20Simulations/DustBusterAI%20Unity%20Simulation)

 https://user-images.githubusercontent.com/95442568/222244447-768bc50f-41e9-4a67-80c4-689e2ca3722b.mp4

-**Note:** Pre Simulations in Unity Engine is over, we jumped into developing ROS environment using Gazebo and RViz tools.
-[DustBusterAI-Software](https://github.com/onurulusoy4/DustBusterAI-Software)
+**Note:** Initial simulations in Unity Engine are over, we jumped into developing this algoritms in ROS environment using Gazebo and RViz tools.
+[DustBusterAI-Software](https://github.com/onur-ulusoy/DustBusterAI-Software)

 ## License

-All software and hardware designs created for the DustBusterAI project are released under the [MIT License](https://github.com/onurulusoy4/DustBusterAI/blob/master/LICENSE).
+All software and hardware designs created for the DustBusterAI project are released under the [MIT License](LICENSE).
 This includes the source code, CAD files, and any other materials created for the project.
 You are free to use, modify, and distribute this project for both commercial and non-commercial purposes.
 However, the authors of this project make no warranties or guarantees as to the reliability, suitability, or accuracy of the materials provided.
 Use at your own risk.

+## Acknowledgements

+We would like to take this opportunity to extend our gratitude to all those who have made significant contributions to the DustBusterAI project.
+This includes everyone from those who worked on the technical aspects to those who provided valuable insights and ideas.

+In particular, we would like to acknowledge the exceptional work of the designers who brought our brand to life with their creative artwork.
+Their contributions have given DustBusterAI its unique and recognizable identity.

+For a detailed list of acknowledgements, please refer to our [ACKNOWLEDGEMENTS](/ACKNOWLEDGEMENTS.md) document.

 ## Conclusion
 The DustbusterAI project is an ambitious undertaking that aims to develop an autonomous robot capable of cleaning a room using path planning, decision making, and motion control algorithms.
-By leveraging the latest technologies and techniques in robotics, the project hopes to create a robot that can handle different room sizes and shapes, as well as different types of obstacles.
+By utilizing the latest technologies and techniques in robotics, the project hopes to create a robot that can handle different room sizes and shapes, as well as different types of obstacles.